civicrm/civicrm-dev-docs/docs/testing/phpunit.md

 $ env CIVICRM_UF=UnitTests phpunit4 ./tests/phpunit/CRM/Core/RegionTest.php
 ```

-!!! tip "PhpStorm"
+!!! tip "Using PhpStorm for local developmental"

     PhpStorm is an IDE which provides built-in support for executing tests with a debugger -- you can set breakpoints and inspect variables while the tests run.

     Once you've successfully run a test on the command-line, you can take it to the next level and [run the tests within PhpStorm](/tools/phpstorm.md#testing).

-!!! tip "civi-test-run"
+!!! tip "Using `civi-test-run` for continuous integration"

+    In continuous-integration, one frequently executes a large number of tests from many suites.  [civi-test-run](/tools/civi-test-run.md) is a
-    [civi-test-run](/tools/civi-test-run.md) is a grand unified wrapper which runs *all* CiviCRM test suites.
-It's particularly useful for *continuous-integration*.
+    grand unified wrapper which runs *all* CiviCRM test suites, and it is more convenient for use in CI scripts.

+!!! tip "Using the legacy wrapper"

+    Up through CiviCRM v4.6, the CiviCRM repository included a custom, forked version of PHPUnit.
+One would execute this command as:

+    ```bash
+    $ cd /path/to/civicrm
+    $ cd tools
+    $ ./scripts/phpunit CRM_Core_RegionTest
+    ```

+    As of v4.7+, there is no longer a fork, and you can use standard PHPUnit binaries.
+For backward compatibility,
+    v4.7+ still includes a thin wrapper script (`tools/scripts/phpunit`) which supports the old calling convention.

-!!! tip "Select tests using `AllTests.php`"
+!!! tip "Selecting tests with `AllTests.php`"

     In `civicrm-core`, there are several suites (`CRM`, `api_v3_`, etc).
 Each suite has a file named `AllTests.php` which can be used as follows: